JasperFx/jasper/documentation/documentation/messaging/publishing/pubsub.md

 That by itself will send the `InvoiceCreated` message to whatever subscribers are interested in that message.

-## Sending and Awaiting Acknowledgement

-Much rarer is the need to send a message, but wait until the message is successfully acknowledged as received by the receiver before continuing onto other work:

-<[sample:sending-message-with-send-and-await]>

 ## Sending to a Specific Destination

 You can bypass the routing and subscribing rules and designate the destination for a message like this: